At the end of May 2016 Twitter announced changes to what gets counted towards Twitter's 140 character limit.

 When replying to a tweet and making use of the Twitter @ handle the @ handle (s) is counted towards the character count - consequently reducing the number of characters available for the message.
 Threaded tweet replies with multiple users are impacted the most, often making conversation impossible.

-@ handles in tweet replies will no longer be included in the 140-character limit for replies.
-This will make it easy to reply to several people at once.
+@ handles in tweet replies are no longer be included in the 140-character limit for replies.
+This will make it easy to reply to several people at once (50 Max).
 However, @mentions added by the user in the body of a Tweet will still be included in the count.

 UPDATE 27th October: Twitter have begun testing the removal of @replies from tweets; placing them in a separate grey box instead.